DriveGPT4: Interpretable End-to-end Autonomous Driving via Large Language Model: DriveGPT4

-\paragraph{Text and control signals.} Inspired by RT-2 \citep{brohan2023rt}, control signals are processed similarly to texts, as they belong to the same domain space.
-Control signals are directly embedded within texts for prompting, and the default LLaMA tokenizer is employed.
-In this study, the ego vehicle's speed $v=[v_1,v_2,...,v_N]$ and turning angle $\Delta=[\Delta_1,\Delta_2,...,\Delta_N]$ are considered as target control signals.
-The turning angle represents the relative angle between the current and initial frames.
+\mypara{Text and control signals.} Inspired by RT-2 \cite{brohan2023rt}, control signals are processed similarly to texts, as they belong to the same domain space.
+Control signals are directly embedded within texts during the process.
+The default LLaMA tokenizer is employed.
+DriveGPT4 should predict control signals in the next step (i.e., $(v_{N+1},\Delta_{N+1})$) based on the multimodal input data.
+The speed of ego vehicle and time length of the input video clip are included in the text input.
+The turning angle represents the relative angle between the current frame and the previous frame.
 After obtaining predicted tokens, the LLaMA tokenizer is used to decode tokens back into texts.
-DriveGPT4 predicts control signals for the subsequent step, i.e., $(v_{N+1},\Delta_{N+1})$.
-Predicted control signals are embedded in the output texts using a fixed format, allowing for easy extraction through simple post-processing.
+Predicted control signals are embedded in the output texts using a fixed format, allowing for easy extraction.
 An example illustrating the input and output of DriveGPT4 is presented in Tab. \ref{tab:exmaple_input_output}.